Why Using the Second Person Tense Improves Your Writing

 2. You’ll captivate their attention

 The second-person tense grabs readers’ attention from the opening headline, hook or sentence.
 Take the title of the blog you’re reading right now.
 Could the phrase “your writing” have made you more likely to click on the link?
-It seems so.

-The proof is in the pudding, as research in the Journal of Interactive Marketing shows.
-The title of an article, ‘Second Person Pronouns Enhance Consumer Involvement and Brand Attitude’, says it all.
-Moreover, it highlights that “Facebook brand posts and blogs with second person pronouns are associated with higher consumer involvement”.
+The proof is in the date night pudding, as research in the Journal of Interactive Marketing shows.
+The title of the article ‘Second Person Pronouns Enhance Consumer Involvement and Brand Attitude’, says it all.

 3. You’ll increase your conversions